vemel/github_actions_js/README.md

 - Always leave a final decision to a human in case automation goes crazy
 - Enforce best practices for versioning and changelog in a passive-aggressive way
 - All actions use only Node.js 12 for speed and stability
+- Every action should have an additional manual trigger in case of trouble
+- Full compatibility with [nektos/act](https://github.com/nektos/act) for local execution

 ### What it does